Why is Spam so Popular in Hawaii?

 If you had a chance to go into any grocery store or mini-marts here in Kauai, you probably have noticed this sushi-looking thing that they sell, that looks like a piece of meat and rice wrapped in a piece of seaweed and covered with plastic.
 What’s that?
-Hey if you don’t know it already, it’s spam musubi, the most popular local dish for lunch or a quick snack.
-Spam is a brand of precooked canned meat that became really popular during ww2, because it has a long shelf-life and can be eaten directly from a can without cooking.
+Hey if you don’t know it already, it’s spam musubi, a popular local dish for lunch or a quick snack.
+Spam is a brand of precooked canned meat that became really popular during WWII, because it has a long shelf-life and can be eaten directly from a can without cooking.
 Since so many soldiers were stationed in Hawaii during the war, military-issued spam was used to barter with, and was quickly adopted into the local diet.
 Japanese immigrants in Hawaii used spam to make their regular sushi called onirigi.
 And that eventually became the Spam musubi we know today.